qqqyyy111/ClassProject/README.md

 Display the user interface **(DON NOT CAHNGE)**.

 ### NewActionController.java ###
 Receive requests submitted by the front-end, execute the action and return the result.
 You can add a data interface here for testing.
-Data are passed in JSON format -- Just create a JSONObject, put somthing and return it.
-Usually the JSON data have a status, 0 → normal and -1 → abnormal.
+Data are passed in JSON format: Just create a JSONObject, put something in and return it.
+Usually put a status in the JSON data, 0 → normal and -1 → abnormal.

 ## *Model*
 ### Instructions.java ###